Monterey Zoning Administrator Meeting - July 2, 2026: Approval of Pilates Studio Use Permit

 Key Outcomes

-- Decision: The Zoning Administrator approved Use Permit UP 260090 for the Pilates studio at 379 Lighthouse Avenue, with modifications to the conditions of approval:
+- Decision: The Zoning Administrator approved Use Permit UP 260090 with modifications:

-- The decision is appealable to the Planning Commission within ten days.
+- Appeal: The decision is appealable to the Planning Commission within ten days of the meeting date (July 2, 2026).

 Meeting Transcript